 Frequently asked questions for Tamsulosin

-Use of Tamsulosin does not increase your blood sugar levels.
+Q. Can the use of Tamsulosin increase blood sugar levels?Use of Tamsulosin does not increase your blood sugar levels.
 If you notice any change in the blood sugar levels while taking it, consult your doctor as this could be due to some condition which needs attention.

-An improvement in urine flow can be seen in 4 to 8 hours after taking Tamsulosin.
+Q. When does Tamsulosin start to work?An improvement in urine flow can be seen in 4 to 8 hours after taking Tamsulosin.
 However, it may take 2 to 4 weeks for the full effect to come.

-Q. Can I take Tamsulosin with vitamin D?Yes, Tamsulosin can be taken with ibuprofen or paracetamol.
-No harmful side effects or other interactions have been seen when they are taken together.
+Q. Can I take Tamsulosin with vitamin D?Yes, Tamsulosin can be taken with vitamin D. No harmful effects or interactions have been reported when these are used together.

-In patient with kidney stones, Tamsulosin helps in removal of stones via urine.
+Q. How does Tamsulosin help in removal of kidney stones?In patient with kidney stones, Tamsulosin helps in removal of stones via urine.
 It works by relaxing the muscles of the urinary tract which causes an easy removal of the stones.Use of Tamsulosin in kidney stones also decreases the need for painkillers.

-Tamsulosin can cause floppy eye syndrome in which the muscles of the iris become floppy and the pupil constricts unexpectedly during cataract surgery.
+Q. Why should I stop taking Tamsulosin before my cataract surgery?Tamsulosin can cause floppy eye syndrome in which the muscles of the iris become floppy and the pupil constricts unexpectedly during cataract surgery.
 So, when the eye surgeon actually needs a dilated pupil, it will constrict and restrict the field of surgery, and can affect the surgical outcomes.

-Tamsulosin relaxes the smooth muscles of the blood vessels and this vasodilation of the blood vessels can cause a stuffy nose.
+Q. Why does Tamsulosin cause stuffy nose?Tamsulosin relaxes the smooth muscles of the blood vessels and this vasodilation of the blood vessels can cause a stuffy nose.